 Yes!
 Lately I’ve been thinking a lot about the bullshit of busy work, which seems to be a lot of what work is these days.
 While Watts champions the busy work of bees, constantly contributing to the health of the hive, I wonder about the value of work now (which has made busy-ness and distraction an end in itself and that often doesn’t contribute to the greater health of the community)?
-What, in the 21st century in the midst of a global climate crisis and a pandemic that necessitates we do less, is work for?
+What, in the 21st century in the midst of a global climate crisis and a pandemic that necessitates many of us do less, is work for?
 What is our work doing–to the world? to us?
 And, what work are we valuing most?
 Least?

 Thinking about work in relation to religion and as a counter to Watt’s “idle hands do the devil’s work,” I’m reminded of David Naimon’s “Between the Covers” interview with Ross Gay:

 DN: “What parts of my day, in relationship to the Earth, aren’t extractive on a species level versus relational and giving back?”
 It feels 99 to 1….I wonder about spiritual technologies that we used to use, like in its best form, the Sabbath where you’re not supposed to do anything that moves you forward in the world, you don’t exchange money, you don’t get in a car, you spend time with people you love, you attend to the moment with no sense of the future.
 It’s supposed to be this recreation of the Garden of Eden once a week but also, along with that, in the Bible, you were supposed to let the land rest every seven years….David Naimon